'Like Rabid Dogs' (1976) – Mario Imperoli.

 Imperoli documents the gang's wanton sadism recalls Michael Haneke at his

 glacial best.
-For those cult film fans only familiar with Mario Imperoli's
+Those cult film fans only familiar with Mario Imperoli's

 playful, Gloria Guido-starring, snugly denim-clad sensation 'Blue Jeans' (1975) are in for a

-shock, since 'Like Rabid Dogs' is clearly an entirely more viciously distempered, tarmac-shredding, balaclava-blasting beast, and the inspired, rump-humpingly groovy score by maestro Mario
+shock, since 'Like Rabid Dogs' is an entirely more vicious, tarmac-shredding, balaclava-blasting beast!
+The inspired, rump-humpingly groovy score by maestro Mario

 No comments: